AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+strokeDashOffset"></a>

 ### *graphicNode.strokeDashOffset : <code>number</code>*
+**Default**: `0`

 Ignored unless `strokeDashArray` is non-empty.
+Shifts the "phase" of the repeating dash pattern along the length of the stroke.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)